All Wines are Available in Our Tasting Room and Online

 We really enjoy drier wines that have layers of complexity in their flavor and a nice, lingering finish, but we also appreciate that some people enjoy lighter, sweeter wines.
 For production, we’re working with the award-winning Michael Shaps of VA Wineworks; with his expertise and our vision, we have cultivated a lineup that is sure to please nearly every palate.

-Made from grapes from Honah Lee Vineyard, our Chardonnay was fermented in new and neutral French oak and aged for 9 months to result in a wine that is rich and complex.
-With a nose reminiscent of an early spring morning in the woods, you may also pick up notes of crème brûlée and toasted vanilla, this medium bodied wine is overflowing with flavors of golden delicious apples and sweet lemon.
+Our Chardonnay was fermented in new and neutral French oak and aged for 9 months to result in a wine that is rich and complex.
+With a nose reminiscent of an early spring morning in the woods, you may also pick up notes of crème brûlée and toasted vanilla.
+This medium bodied wine is overflowing with flavors of golden delicious apples and sweet lemon.
 Roast chicken, grilled or roasted vegetables, and nutty cheeses would all be perfect pairings for this deliciously creamy and tart Chardonnay.

 Technically: Residual Sugar=0%, pH=3.28, alcohol=12.9%

-Full of peach and caramelized apricot, this Viognier has a rich mouthfeel and lingering finish that come from the time spent on the skins.
-Our wine contains the last vintage of this varietal from Rougemont Vineyards, as well as grapes from Honah Lee.
-It was fermented in stainless steel tanks for 4 months and bottled early to retain the fruity and floral notes.
-With the rich flavor, this Viognier would pair perfectly with creamy pasta dishes, buttery seafood, and any mixed cheese platter.
+Full of peach & caramelized apricot, this Viognier has a rich mouthfeel & lingering finish that come from the time spent on the skins.
+Our wine contains the last vintage of this varietal from Rougemont Vineyards.
+It was fermented in stainless steel tanks for 4 months & bottled early to retain the fruity & floral notes.
+With the rich flavor, this Viognier would pair perfectly with creamy pasta dishes, buttery seafood, & any mixed cheese platter.

 Technically: Residual Sugar = 0.3%, pH = 3.3, alcohol = 13.6%

-A seeming oxymoron in a bottle, our Petit Manseng achieves the quality of light and refreshing while still presenting with a supple texture that embraces your taste buds.
+Our Petit Manseng achieves the quality of light and refreshing while still presenting with a supple texture that embraces your taste buds.
 This surprisingly tart wine is rich in body and leads with a melon nose before unfolding into delicate tropical flavors.
-Barreled on the lees in a neutral French oak for 8 months, this vintage of Petit Manseng (grapes from Highland, South Albemarle, and Colesville) has a voluminous palette and a longevity not often found in white wines.
-It is the perfect pair for spicy asian dishes and blackened fish, and the tart acidity and lingering finish make this a wine to remember.
+Barreled on the lees in a neutral French oak for 7 months, this vintage of Petit Manseng has a voluminous palate & longevity not often found in white wines.
+It is the perfect pair for spicy asian dishes & blackened fish; the tart acidity & lingering finish make this a wine to remember.

 Technically: Residual Sugar = 0%, pH = 3.3, alcohol = 12.9%

-A blend of four aromatic white grapes (31% Chardonel, 31% Pinot Gris, 23% Traminette, and 7% Petit Manseng), this slightly sweet wine is easy to sip on.
-The luscious nose is floral with notes of green apple and laden with honeysuckle.
-Bursting with flavors of pear and apple, along with the pleasant acidity, pairs it well with cheeses, cured meats, briny oysters, and just about any other seafood.
+A blend of four aromatic white grapes (40% Vidal Blanc, 27% Seyval Blanc, 25% Traminette, & 8% Petit Manseng), this slightly sweet wine is the perfect porch wine!
+The aromatic nose is bursting with fruit & the flavors are full of green apple, pear, & tangerine.
+This wine has well-balanced acidity, & it pairs well with cheeses, cured meats, summer salads, fresh oysters, & just about any other seafood.

-Named for both the grapes from which it was made and as a tribute to our own “Lil Em”, the Petit Manseng grapes for this wine come from Rougemont and Honah Lee.
-They were tobacco barn dried for 2 weeks before being processed and then blended with a variety of whites (Vidal, Rousanne, and Riesling) that had been aged in neutral French oak for 14 months.
-This process resulted in a wine that has a delightfully luxurious mouthfeel on this dessert style Petit Manseng that intoxicates you with notes of honey before carrying you off to a paradise of tangerine, pineapple, and apricot.
+Named for both the grapes from which it was made & as a tribute to our own “Lil Em”, the Petit Manseng grapes for this wine were tobacco barn dried for 2 weeks before being processed & then blended with a variety of whites (Vidal, Rousanne, & Riesling) that had been aged in neutral French oak for 14 months.
+This process resulted in a wine that has a delightfully luxurious mouthfeel on this dessert style Petit Manseng that intoxicates you with notes of honey before carrying you off to a paradise of tangerine, pineapple, & apricot.
 Hints of ginger are sprinkled throughout the lingering finish.
-Enjoy it served with strong and salty cheeses or as the perfect after dinner treat enjoyed by itself or drizzled over a vanilla pound cake for an indulgent finish.
+Enjoy it served with strong & salty cheeses or as the perfect after dinner treat enjoyed by itself or drizzled over vanilla pound cake for an indulgent finish.

 Technically: Residual Sugar=5.4%, pH=3.73, alcohol=11.5%

-A lighter-bodied Petit Verdot (the grapes are mostly from Honah Lee), this wine was aged in both 2 yr old and new French oak for 18 months and starts with a bold nose full of juniper and dark fruit.
-Full of black cherry and plum, each sip finishes with a rich earthiness that carries hints of spice and tobacco.
-This luscious and complex wine has a pleasant acidity and pairs perfectly with juicy burgers or a rich beef stew.
+A lighter-bodied Petit Verdot, this wine was aged in both 2 yr old & new French oak for 18 months & starts with a bold nose full of juniper & dark fruit.
+Full of black cherry & plum, each sip finishes with a rich earthiness that carries hints of spice & tobacco.
+This luscious & complex wine has a pleasant acidity & pairs perfectly with juicy burgers or a rich beef stew.

 Technically: Residual Sugar=0%, pH=3.8, alcohol=13.4%

 Barreled in a neutral French Oak for 20 months, this vintage of our port-style red dessert wine is incredibly smooth and full of flavor.
-Made mostly from tobacco barn dried Chambourcin grapes that were sourced from Adventure Farm & Vineyard in Earlysville, you may notice pronounced flavors of black currant intermingled with cool weather spices and finishing with just a hint of pepper.
+Made mostly from tobacco barn dried Chambourcin grapes, you may notice pronounced flavors of black currant intermingled with cool weather spices and finishing with just a hint of pepper.
 The delicate sweetness and subtle structure of this wine makes it one to savor!
 We recommend having it as your dessert or paired with a strong dark chocolate.